 Pandemics of infectious disease, chronic diseases, antimicrobial resistance, food security and climate change will continue to contribute to health problems globally.
 In times of financial crisis and competing priorities, it is even more important that evidence and science informs health policy and decision making.
 Hassan Mshinda, former Director of the Ifakara Health Centre in Tanzania puts it succinctly: “If you are poor, actually you need more evidence before you invest, rather than if you are rich.”

 But ministers of health often ask: “How do we strengthen research in our countries”?
 The World Health Organization’s forthcoming World Health Report for 2012 hopes to provide a practical ‘A to Z Guide for Investing in Health Research.’

 How should research priorities be set?
 What human and institutional capacities are needed?
 How to ensure ethical and good behaviour?
 How to promote transparency and accountability?
 How should knowledge be translated into action?
 What is the best way to coordinate research among the many performing it, and when so many health challenges involve sectors beyond health?

-The World Health Organization is continuing its collaboration with PLoS Medicine to develop the Collection announced previously elaborating on the themes driving the Report.
+The World Health Organization is collaborating with PLoS Medicine to develop a Collection, titled “No Health Without Research”, elaborating on the themes driving the Report.
 The PLoS Medicine / WHO Collection will help capture the richness and diversity of country experiences in how to strengthen health research systems.
 A collection in an open access platform will allow all researchers, rich and poor alike, to contribute equally to the global pool of knowledge.
 The sharing of such experiences will complement and reinforce the practical advice contained in the World Health Report.